What is Hip Preservation?

 - Anti-inflammatory medications

-In most cases, joint preservation of the hip requires surgery.
-The aim of most hip preservation procedures is to repair any bone damage and reconnect any broken bones or torn ligaments that may disrupt the proper function of the joint.
+In many cases, hip preservation surgery is needed.
+The aim of hip preservation procedures is to repair any damage to the soft tissues while reshaping or reorienting bones that are malpositioned and disrupt the proper function of the joint.
 Most hip conditions and joint issues are treated surgically through one of the following techniques:

-A procedure that uses metal plates, screws or pins to stabilize displaced bones so they can heal correctly.
-In many instances, the plates and rods are not surgically removed once the healing process is finished.
+A procedure that uses metal plates, screws or pins to stabilize displaced bones to heal correctly.
+In many instances, the plates and rods remain in the body after healing.